-Property insurance companies don’t want to pay to reimburse their clients for damage caused by leaky or burst plumbing, and denied claims or lowball settlement offers that don’t come close to compensating owners for damages are common.
+Property insurance companies don’t want to pay to reimburse their Florida clients for damage caused by leaky or burst plumbing.
+It is also common for them to deny claims or make lowball settlement offers that don’t come close to compensating owners for damages.
 The result of this is a spike in lawsuits.
 One Florida government official stated there were 28,000 cast iron pipe water damage lawsuits filed in 2016 alone.

-The Cost of Damage Caused by Faulty Cast Iron Pipes
+The Cost of Damage That Faulty Cast Iron Pipes Cause

 A burst cast iron pipe can be a nightmare.
-Many homes use cast iron plumbing for both water and sewage.
+Many South Florida homes use cast iron plumbing for water and sewage.
 Depending on which pipe is faulty, you may end up with a flood from above or a floor covered in filthy, unhealthy water.

 Once one pipe has gone, it’s logical to want to replace all of them.
 You want to avoid dealing with the same headache repeatedly.
 However, the expense of removing cast iron pipes and installing new plumbing throughout a house averages around $15,000.
 Without insurance, that is a prohibitive cost for many homeowners or small businesses.

 On top of replacing existing pipes, you need to repair all the water damage.
 This means replacing drywall, ceilings, and flooring.
 Mold prevention is also necessary.
 These expenditures can start at $5,000 and spiral, depending on the extent of the damage.
 If a bathroom fixture needs an upgrade, those costs can average over $3,000.